 The Maharajah Jungle Trek is actually an animal trail located in the Asia section of Animal Kingdom, but I consider it an attraction anyway!
 It’s a beautiful trail that’s made to look as though you’re walking through the ruins of a crumbling palace or temple.
 The animals make it all the more exotic- you’ll see a Komodo dragon at the start, along with bats, birds, and tigers.
 The tigers are amazing to look at, even if it’s a hot day, and all they’re doing is sleeping!
 You’ll pass by waterfalls, pools, and prayer flags, and the best part is that you can go at your own pace- the trek is a self-guided walking tour.
 So, while all the other guests are making a beeline for Everest or Kali River Rapids, make sure you take some time to walk the trail and really pay attention to the details.
 I recommend visiting either first thing in the morning, or when it’s raining; that’s when the animals will be the most active!

 4 – TriceraTop Spin

 Do you want the experience of Dumbo, without the long lines?
-Head on over to TriceraTop spin, located next to Primeval Whirl in DinoLand!
-I’ll admit, sometimes when listing off all the Animal Kingdom attractions, I often forget this one exists.
+Head on over to TriceraTop spin, located in DinoLand!
+I’ll admit, sometimes, when listing off all the Animal Kingdom attractions, I often forget this one exists.
 When I was a Cast Member there, and someone would ask me directions to TriceraTop spin (or, “the Dumbo ride with the dinosaurs”), I would sometimes have to ask them to repeat themselves.
-But in reality, this is a really cute, short, fun ride that will give you the same feeling of flying that big-eared elephants and magic carpets do.
-Plus, if you ride it as the sun is setting over Animal Kingdom, you’ll get some amazing views of the park!
+But in reality, this is a charming, short, fun ride that will give you the same feeling of flying that big-eared elephants and magic carpets do.
+Plus, if you ride it as the sun is setting over Animal Kingdom, you’ll get some fantastic views of the park!

 3 – Discovery Island Trails